← Back to Blog

 Popular registrars:

-• Cloudflare Registrar
+• Cloudflare Registrar - Cost-at-cost pricing with security features

-• Google Domains
+• Google Domains - Simple interface with Google integration

 Registrar searches are definitive - if they say a domain is available for registration, you can buy it immediately.
+However, be aware that some registrars may temporarily hold domains you search for (domain tasting), so complete your purchase quickly.

 Common Availability Scenarios